wheatb/Rob_Miller/README.md

 **Figure 3** The Excel file after the Discount column was added and IF function was applied.
 ![0003a](https://user-images.githubusercontent.com/106198562/212752860-1925eb4c-7ea2-4ac0-9437-77bf777a4c12.jpg)

 Next, I added a Final Price column that reflects the final price of the purchase.
-An dditiona IF function was added to automatically checks the Number column and applies the discount if the number meets or exceeds twenty.
+An additional IF function was added to automatically checks the Number column and applies the discount if the number meets or exceeds twenty.
 The 5% discount is then automatically reflected in the purchase price column.

 **IF Function Code** `=IF(L5>=20,0.95*N5,N5)`